Dansby Swanson Player Props: Cubs vs. Marlins

-Dansby Swanson -- with a slugging percentage of .250 in his past 10 games, including no home runs) -- will be in action for the Chicago Cubs against the Miami Marlins, with Bryan Hoeing on the hill, on April 30 at 12:05 PM ET.
+The Chicago Cubs, including Dansby Swanson and his .475 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Bryan Hoeing and the Miami Marlins at Wrigley Field, Saturday at 2:20 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Marlins.
+In his previous game he had a one-hit showing (1-for-4) against the Marlins.

 Dansby Swanson Game Info & Props vs. the Marlins